Johns Hopkins Carey Business School Application Process

 Article Snippet :was appointed to The Johns Hopkins University's Carey Business School as a visiting professor focusing on government, business and urban issues.
 Long

-Article Title : For-profit higher education in the United States
+Article Title : United States

 The Johns Hopkins Carey Business School, also referred to as Carey Business School or JHUCarey or simply Carey, is the business school of the Johns Hopkins University in Baltimore, Maryland.
 As "the newest school in America's first research university," the school offers full-time and part-time MBA degrees, master of science degrees, several dual degrees with other Johns Hopkins schools, including medicine, public health, arts and sciences, engineering, and nursing, and Maryland Institute College of Art, as well as a number of graduate certificates.
 The Carey Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB).